cwarden45/DTC_Scripts/Dante_Labs/README.md

 I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([GG](IGV_NL.rs13141016.png)).

+I checked my raw AncestryDNA data, and I couldn't find a genotype for rs13141016.
+So, perhaps this genotype was imputed, and that was the cause of the problem?

 **2) Nutrigenomics & Lifestyle:** *Predisposition to develop sensitivity to metabisulphites (page 6)*: 23andMe upload says "People with your genetic profile **are not likely** to have a predisposition to develop a metabisulphites sensitivity" while AncestryDNA upload says "People with your genetic profile **are likely** to have a predisposition to develop a metabisulphites sensitivity".
 I believe this is due to a difference in the genotype for the [rs523865](https://www.ncbi.nlm.nih.gov/snp/rs523865) variant in the ANGPT4 gene (AA for 23andMe on page 112; AG for Ancestry DNA on page 110)

 I checked my Veritas WGS alignments, and this matches the genotype in my AncestryDNA report ([AG](IGV_NL.rs523865.png)).

+I checked my raw 23andMe data, and I couldn't find a genotype for rs523865.
+So, perhaps this genotype was imputed, and that was the cause of the problem?

 **3) Fitness:** *Impulsivity (page 3)*: 23andMe upload says "People with your genetic profile are likely to have a **lower** tendency to act impulsively" while AncestryDNA upload says "People with your genetic profile are likely to have a **higher** tendency to act impulsively".
 I believe this is due to a difference in the genotype for the [rs1406946](https://www.ncbi.nlm.nih.gov/snp/rs1406946) variant in the HTR1E gene (CC for 23andMe on page 34; TT for AncestryDNA on page 34)